tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

 ### The CustomSource interface

-The base class is minimal—just two methods:
+The base class is minimal - just two methods:

 ```python
 class CustomSource: